Academic Catalog

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-A. Reading assignments: Weekly reading assignments from text, handouts, web resources, lab notes, and outside sources.
-Approximately 30 pages of reading each week.
+1. Weekly reading assignments from text, handouts, web resources, lab notes, and outside sources.
+Approximately 30 pages of reading each week

-B. Laboratory exercises: Weekly assignments are based on realistic tasks and work projects that would be performed as a practicing engineer.
-Each progressive lab exercise helps prepare the student to learn and apply integrated engineering fundamentals and skills needed to design, build, and test the final project.
+2. Laboratory exercises: weekly assignments are projects based on student interest and authentic tasks that would be performed as a practicing engineer.
+Each progressive lab exercise helps prepare the student to learn and apply integrated engineering fundamentals and skills needed to design, build, and test the final project

-C. Writing assignments: An engineering career-exploration project, a current event summary paper, and a product life cycle analysis.
+3. Writing assignments: an engineering career-exploration project, a current event summary paper, and a product life cycle analysis

 Discipline(s)